AnastasiiaBerezovska/Catching-With-Imitation-Learning/src/README.md

 13. trainModified.py

-    Description: Modified training script that implements specific training configurations or adjustments tailored for this project (Acquired from RObosuite GitHub and Updated)
+    Description: Modified training script that implements specific training configurations or adjustments tailored for this project (Acquired from Robosuite GitHub and Updated)